Global19-atlassian-net/iODKbook2/NPB/source/NPB_predator_prey.rst

 .. math:: x_1=1, \quad y_1 =0

 In theis state there are no predators and the state of prey is the same as in the Verhulst system.
-We should cjeck whether this stse is stable.
+We should check whether this stse is stable.

 From the second equation we find that :math:`y=x` solves this equation.
 We put it in the first equation and then the other stationary states are